microsoft/ztlabguide/src/docs/5 - Hybrid Deployment.md

 To do this we will be using Azure Infrastructure as a Service (IaaS) to build out a single [Active Directory Domain Services (AD DS) domain controller](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview).
 This environment will demonstrate [hybrid identity](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/whatis-hybrid-identity) and other capabilities that require an on-premises Active Directory.

-Lab success exit criteria
+## Lab success exit criteria
-In this lab we will deploy an Azure Quick Start template which will automatically provision a single virtual machine *and* configure Active Directory for you.
+In this lab you will deploy an Azure Quick Start template which will automatically provision a single virtual machine *and* configure Active Directory for you.
 You will then secure remote access to this server using [Azure Bastion](https://learn.microsoft.com/en-us/training/modules/connect-vm-with-azure-bastion/2-what-is-azure-bastion).

 ![](img/hybriddeploy.001.png)